DegreeWorks FAQs

 • My major requires me to complete an area of emphasis, but it didn’t appear on the audit.
 What’s wrong?

-At least four times a semester.
+You should look at your audit at least four times a semester.
 You should always review your audit:

 1. Before you meet with your academic advisor to discuss registration for an upcoming semester.